lucasbrigida/angular-riot/README.md

 =======
 Reduce the number of $$watchers inside Angular to improve the $digest cycle’s performance, beyond get all the benefits of using [riot](https://muut.com/riotjs).

-> I'm using in a old project and cut the time rendering from 40 s to 5s.
+> I'm using in a old project and decreased the time rendering in seconds to mileseconds.

 ### Prerequisites